digorbi/anki-german-cardgen/README.md

 pytest
 ```

+### 🔧 Troubleshooting

+#### OpenAI API Quota Issues
+If integration tests fail with Error code: 429 - "quota exceeded" error: you need to top up your balance at [OpenAI Platform](https://platform.openai.com/).
+Tests cost pennies.

+#### Plugin Not Appearing in Anki
+- Restart Anki after deployment
+- Check Tools → German Card Generator menu

+#### Plugin Carashes in Anki with an error `The 'openai' package is missing.
+Please ensure the addon was bundled correctly.`
+Install dependencies into the `plugin/vendor` folder using: `./scripts/bundle.py`
 ---

 **Note**: This project is currently in active development.
 The plugin may not be fully functional for all features listed in the requirements.